soffes/soff.es-archive/Readme.markdown

 # samsoff.es

-This is my new blog in Rails 3.
+This is my new blog in Rails 3.1.
 I [moved my blog to Jekyll](http://samsoff.es/post/new-blog-on-github-and-jekyll/) a few months ago and really missed playing with a Rails app, so I'm moving it back and starting from scratch.

 ## Running Locally

 **Note:** I am using Ruby 1.9.2 both on Heroku and locally.
-I'd recommend using [RVM](http://rvm.beginrescueend.com/) to install Ruby 1.9.2.

 Get the source (obviously)

     $ git clone git://github.com/samsoffes/samsoff.es.git
     $ cd samsoff.es

-I'm also using Postgres and Nginx (with Passenger) locally.
+I'm also using Postgres locally.
 If you don't have it already, you'll need to install Postgres.
-I wrote [a blog post on how to install Nginx and Postgres](http://samsoff.es/post/running-rails-local-development-with-nginx-postgres-and-passenger-with-homebrew/) that might be helpful.
-You can skip over the Nginx parts if you want.
+You can do this easily with [Homebrew](https://github.com/mxcl/homebrew):

+    $ brew install postgresql

+(Be sure and read the caveats after it installs.
+You must run some additional commands to get it to complete the installation.)

 Run the following queries to setup the user in Postgres:

     $ psql postgres
-    # CREATE USER samsoffes SUPERUSER;
+    # CREATE USER samsoffes SUPERUSER;\q
-    # \q

-Now all you need to do to get going, all you need to is bundle and setup the database:
+Now all you need to do to get going, all you need to is bundle (you'll need to install [Bundler](http://gembundler.com) if you don't have it with `gem install bundler`) and setup the database:

     $ bundle install
     $ rake db:create